Chapter 31. Reproductive System

 ② Female

-○ Function 2.
-Late Maturation : Ovulation induction
+○ **Function 2.
+Late Maturation: Ovulation induction

 ○ Function 3.
-Promotes androgen secretion
+Promotes the secretion of other androgens

-① Function : Important steroid hormones for male reproduction
+① Function: Important steroid hormones for male reproduction

 ○ Function 1.
 Sperm production